 Do you plan to use PayPal to occasionally shop online or to split dinner bills with your friends and family?
 In that case, there’s no need to sign up for a PayPal Business account at all as you won’t likely need any of its tools or loan options.

 In any case, don’t forget to shop around and check out other options.
 One of them is Wise Business.
-It can be a great option if you do a lot of business overseas and need to change currencies from one to the other.
+It can be a great option if you do business overseas and need to change currencies from one to the other.
 Avoid hefty currency exchange fees – with Wise Business, you'll only pay according to the mid-market rate, plus a small fee.

 All sources checked on 5 May 2021